Jeremy98-alt/ADM-HW5/README.md

 ![](./images/wiki-logo.jpg)

 This last homework consists of to create the wikipedia graph pages given by the professors.
-Then that, we are focussing to clean up the datasets and then we write many different algorithms in order to solve the professors requests as:
+We are focus to clean up before doing the homework our datasets.
+After, we write many different algorithms in order to solve the professors requests.

+Few algorithms that we used in this homework are:

 - BFS first implementation
 - BFS second implementation